A Guide to Making an Eco-Friendly DIY Face Mask at Home

 Center for Disease Control and Prevention

-Again, this DIY tutorial on how to make a face mask won’t be for a medical-grade mask, so keep that in mind.
+Again, keep in mind that this DIY tutorial on how to make a face mask won’t be for a medical-grade mask.

 But if you’re not a health worker, then reusable cloth face coverings such as this can be as effective as a single-use mask but without the environmental risks.